Goibibo APIgoibibo.com ↗

 Does Goibibo have an official public developer API?+

-search_flights endpoint returns a flat flights array and a total_found integer but does not expose pagination parameters such as offset or page number.
-If a route has a large number of available flights, the full set returned in one call represents the available response shape.
-You can fork the API on Parse and revise it to add pagination or filtering parameters.
+search_flights endpoint returns a total_found count and a flights array, but the current schema does not expose pagination parameters such as page offset or cursor tokens.
+You can fork this API on Parse and revise it to add pagination support.